TaTooKa/microfate/_build/html/_sources/pages/whatschanged.rst.txt

 No Stress, only Consequences
 ----------------------------

-In microFATE there are no Stress boxes.
+In microFATE **there are no Stress boxes**, or the concept of Stress.

 Player Characters can have 3 Consequences (1 mild, 1 moderate, 1 severe)
 before being taken out.